DOWRIGHTTV/dnxfirewall/README.md

 - [+] Compile dnx_iptools/binary_search.pyx for your current architecture/distro.

+        - ensure name is binary_search.so and placed in the dnxfirewall/dnx_iptools folder
+	- NOTE: in the future this step will be wrapped into the deployment script

 - [+] Run/ follow, in order, the corresponding deployment scripts [for the selected database] to automate system setup. look at comments in script files for more direction.